plitzenberger/AEOS/README.md

-# ABOS - Autonomous Business Operating System
+# AEOS - Autonomous Business Operating System

 Starting and running a business is a complex operation.
 It requires the coorporation of many people within different disciplines.
 The success is mainly